jonathanpotts/RecipeCatalog/src/AIDataGenerator/README.md

 - Worker
     - Cuisines - **(Required)** List of cuisines to generate recipes for (default values in appsettings.json)
     - RecipesPerCuisine - Number of recipes to generate for each cuisine
+    - RecipeGenerationMaxConcurrency - Number of recipes to generate at the same time (defaults to 5)
+    - ImageGenerationMaxConcurrency - Number of images to generate at the same time (defaults to 1)
+    - ImageQuality - Image quality of saved image (defaults to 60)